 - 1/2 cup carrots slices

 - 2 cups in-season vegetables, chopped into bite-size pieces, such as sweet peppers, sugar snap peas, celery and broccoli.

 - Cook brown rice as directed on the package.
 Set aside.

 - Coat pan with vegetable oil and saute garlic, onions, carrots.

 - Cut up vegetables (peppers, sugar snap peas, asparagus, and broccoli) and place them in pan with onions until heated.
 Vegetables in fried rice should not wilt.

 - Add rice and crack an egg over the rice.
 Mix and flip until egg is cooked.

 - Add soy sauce.
 Mix.
 Enjoy!

-- Cook 2 cups of rice instead of 1 cup and then place half of rice in freezer for super-fast prep next time around.
+- Cook extra rice to put in the freezer for super-fast prep next time around.

 - Add any veggies you want.
 Be brave when you go to the farmers market or grocery store and try some new veggies.
 Try ingredients like kale, kohlrabi, or Swiss chard.